Jean-Vincent d'Abbadie de Saint-Castin: Descendants

 In 1714, Saint-Castin's son, Bernard-Anselme sailed to France with his wife Marie-Charlotte Damours de Chauffours and daughter.
 He sought to prove his legitimacy and secure his inheritance and baronial title.
 He subsequently died in 1720 and his wife and children remained in France.

 Continuity of the Saint-Castin name in the Penobscot region falls to Saint-Castin's son Joseph.
 Joseph is referred to simply as “Casteen” in correspondence from 1725.
 As late as 1750, Joseph was corresponding with Lt.
 Gov. Spencer Phips, the adopted son of the former governor—and sometimes-nemesis of Castin—William Phips.

 On 4 September 1707, his daughter, Anastasie, married a descendant of Acadian governors, the namesake son of Alexandre Le Borgne de Belle-Isle and grandson of Emmanuel Le Borgne.
 That same day, another daughter, Marie-Thérèse, was wed to Philippe Mius d’Entremont, the namesake grandson of Philippe Mius d’Entremont.
 Anastasie was reported as living with her husband near Port-Royal (Annapolis) in 1725.
 Another daughter was said to still be living on Mount Desert Island in 1735.

 American singer Beyoncé is possibly a descendant of Saint-Castin.
+In 2025, Tina Knowles, the mother of Beyonce, confirmed in the prelude of her autobiography Matriarch that Beyonce is a Saint-Castin descendant.